comet-dot-photos/comet-dot-photos/README.md

 ## Directory Structure

 The Comet.Photos project resides mainly in these directories: server, client, and data.
 Each of these has a README.md that points to the code or other important files.
-Since the data folder is large, it cannot be practically included in the github repository, but it can be installed via a tar file (see above).
+Since the data folder is large, it cannot be practically included in the github repository, but it can be installed via a tar file, see [Installation from GitHub](#option-2-installation-from-github-more-steps).
 In addition, the extras directory has various utilities and tests that were useful along the way, but are not part of the runtime.

 ## Performance